ONLY ONE HOST SITE REMAINGING AT OUR PREMIER HIGH ALPINE LAKE!!!

 Pass a minimal background check and possess a valid state driver’s license.

-Volunteer 4 hours a day / 20 hours weekly and be available other times for public interactions
+Volunteer 4 hours a day / 20 hours week and be available other times for public interactions

 Provide your own personal RV accommodations maintained to be welcoming and approachable by the public.